 (OL) indicates courses that are also available through online learning.

+New students are accepted into the Agricultural Enterprise Management program for the Fall (September) term.
 Prospective students wishing to spread their courses over an extended period of time are encouraged to consult with an advisor for information regarding pre-requisites and course sequencing.

 General admission requirements

 All applicants must meet the general admission requirements for Lethbridge College programs as indicated in the Admissions section of the website.